Which Institutions Own Shares In B2Gold Corp. (BTG)?

 B2Gold Corp.
-(AMEX: BTG) is -22.39% lower on its value in year-to-date trading and has touched a low of $2.81 and a high of $5.07 in the current 52-week trading range.
+(AMEX: BTG) is -24.94% lower on its value in year-to-date trading and has touched a low of $2.81 and a high of $5.07 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BTG stock was last observed hovering at around $3.10 in the last trading session, with the day’s loss setting it -0.05%.
+The BTG stock was last observed hovering at around $2.92 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $5.27 for the next 12 months.
+It is also 61.39% off the consensus price target high of $7.64 offered by 15 analysts, but current levels are 24.94% higher than the price target low of $3.93 for the same period.

 Top 5 Cheap Stocks to Own Right Now